SamuelBirru/HandController/README.md

 - Processes video feed from your webcam

  Gesture Mappings
-- **Crossfader:** Pinching index with thumb on left and right hand, controls left and right deck respectively
+- **Crossfader:** Pinching index with thumb on left and right hand moves crossfader left/right respectively
 - **Play/Pause:** Open/closed fist
 - **More on the Way!**